MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Setup/config-mya-retired.md

 You can configure MyAnalytics access for individual users in your organization.
 For example, you could opt-out the user completely, which would turn off all MyAnalytics functionality for that user.
 However, the user can choose to [opt back in](../use/opt-out-of-mya.md#if-i-opt-out-can-i-opt-back-in). <!--To remove this choice from the user so that they cannot opt back in, you remove their MyAnalytics service plan. -->

 You configure MyAnalytics by setting the *PrivacyMode* parameter.
 For information about the values of PrivacyMode, see [User configuration settings](#user-configuration-settings).
-Before you can make this setting, you must take preparatory steps; see [Command sequence](#command-sequence).

 ### User configuration settings